Amazon’s Boxing Day sale is almost upon us – Here’s what you need to know

 This is the missing piece of the puzzle for now but we suspect the sale will run until the end of the month.

-What we can tell you is that Amazon’s pre-Christmas event, called “last minute deals”, began on 1 December and runs until 21 December.
-So if you’re still on the hunt for some last minute Christmas presents, you’d better be quick, and don’t be one of those shoppers who expects to bag a load of deals on 23 December with next-day Prime delivery.
+What we can tell you is that Amazon’s pre-Christmas event, called “last minute deals”, began on 1 December and is still running now.
+Just don’t expects to bag a load of deals today with next-day Prime delivery.
 That isn’t going to happen.

-Instead, get your shopping done early, keep an eye on the estimated delivery dates, and for goodness’ sake avoid a Christmas Eve trip to the petrol station.
+Instead, get your shopping done early, keep an eye on the estimated delivery dates.

 What were the best Amazon Boxing Day deals in 2020?